M4n0zz/Gen1PokeScripts/Polished Pong/README.md

 # ![preview](PolishedPong.jpg)
 ### Features

-- Custom graphics for a clean and modern look
+- Custom graphics for a clean look
 - More forgiving hitbox for improved control and smoother gameplay
 - Progressive speed increase to keep the challenge engaging
 - Live score counter so you can track your performance in real time